spyder-ide/spyder/spyderlib/doc/_sources/console.txt

 ------------------------------------------------

-When working with Python scripts interactively, one must keep in mind that Python import modules from the source code on disk only at the first import: during this first import, the byte code is generated (.pyc file) if necessary, and when re-importing the same module, the byte code will be directly used even if the source code file (.py[w] file) has changed meanwhile.
+When working with Python scripts interactively, one must keep in mind that Python import a module from its source code (on disk) only when parsing the first corresponding import statement.
+During this first import, the byte code is generated (.pyc file) if necessary and the imported module code object is cached in `sys.modules`.
+Then, when re-importing the same module, this cached code object will be directly used even if the source code file (.py[w] file) has changed meanwhile.

-For example, when running two times a module named for example 'mod_a' which is importing a module named 'mod_b'
+This behavior is sometimes unexpected when working with the Python interpreter in interactive mode, because one must either always restart the interpreter or remove manually the .pyc files to be sure that changes made in imported modules were taken into account.

-When enabled, the User Module Deleter (UMD) force the Python interpreter to reload modules completely when executing a Python script.
+The User Module Deleter (UMD) is a Spyder console's exclusive feature that forces the Python interpreter to reload modules completely when executing a Python script.

-When enabled, this option will systematically reload imported modules since its activation.
-In other words, if you would like some modules to be loaded only once, you may import them before enabling the option.
+For example, when UMD is turned on, one may test complex applications within the same Python interpreter without having to restart it every time (restart time may be relatively long when testing GUI-based applications).